Angle Grinder Side Handle: Why It Matters for Control, Safety, and Comfort

 Enhanced Control During Operation

-• When performing precision tasks that require accurate alignment
+• Precision tasks that need accurate alignment

 Improved Stability on Surfaces